saasbook/hw-sinatra-saas-wordguesser/README.md

 `curl --data '' http://watchout4snakes.com/wo4snakes/Random/RandomWord`

-(Normally the
-argument to `--data` would be the encoded form fields, but in this case no form fields are needed; however `--data` is necessary to force `curl` to do a POST rather than a GET.)
+(`--data` is necessary to force `curl` to do a POST rather than a GET.
+Normally the argument to `--data` would be the encoded form fields, but in this case no form fields are needed.)
 Using `curl` is a great way to experiment with/debug interactions with external services.